Undergraduate Academic Programs / Departments / Courses

 NOTES REGARDING 1000-LEVEL BIOLOGY COURSES

-• Biology 1060 and 1220 are restricted to students enrolled in programs offered by the Faculty of Nursing and the Department of Applied Human Sciences.
+- Biology 1060 is restricted to students enrolled in programs offered by the Faculty of Nursing.

 1010 CURRENT ISSUES IN ENVIRONMENTAL BIOLOGY